stephenpcook/intermediate-version-control/_episodes/08_lesson7_github_workflows.md

 In pairs or small groups, practice making forks and Pull Requests on each-others' repositories.

+Try creating a pull request, then have the original owner make conflicting changes before merging.

 #### Repositories with Collaborators and Teams

 When working with colleagues, you are more likely to have some degree of access to the original repository.